-- If you have a Microsoft Excel .xls or .xlsx file, use import excel. - If you have an IBM SPSS Statistics .sav file, use import spss. - If you have a SAS .sas7bdat file created on a Windows machine, use import sas. - If you have a file exported from a spreadsheet or database application to a tab-delimited or CSV file, use import delimited. - If you have a fixed-format file, either use infile with a dictionary or use infix. - If you have a database accessible with ODBC, use odbc. - If you have a database accessible with JDBC, use jdbc. - If you have a SAS V5 Transport file, use import sasxport5. - If you have a SAS V8 Transport file, use import sasxport8. - If you have economic data from the Federal Reserve Data, use import fred. - If you subscribe to any Haver Analytics databases, use import haver. - If you have a dBASE file, use import dbase. - If you have a table, you could try copying it and pasting it into the Data Editor. - Finally, you can purchase a third-party transfer program that will convert the other software's data file format to Stata's data file format.
+- If you have a Microsoft Excel .xls or .xlsx file, use import excel. - If you have an IBM SPSS Statistics . sav file, use import spss. - If you have a SAS .sas7bdat file created on a Windows machine, use import sas. - If you have a file exported from a spreadsheet or database application to a tab-delimited or CSV file, use import delimited. - If you have a fixed-format file, either use infile with a dictionary or use infix. - If you have a database accessible with ODBC, use odbc. - If you have a database accessible with JDBC, use jdbc. - If you have a SAS V5 Transport file, use import sasxport5. - If you have a SAS V8 Transport file, use import sasxport8. - If you have economic data from the Federal Reserve Data, use import fred. - If you have a dBASE file, use import dbase. - If you have a table, you could try copying it and pasting it into the Data Editor. - Finally, you can purchase a third-party transfer program that will convert the other software's data file format to Stata's data file format.